Category theory for scientists (Old version): Finite colimits in

 \begin{exercise} Consider the set $\RR$ of real numbers.
-Draw the coordinate plane $\RR\cross\RR$, give it coordinates $x$ and $y$.
-A binary relation on $\RR$ is a subset $S\ss\RR\cross\RR$, which can be drawn as a set of points in the plane. \sexc Draw the relation $\{(x,y)\|y=x^2\}$. \next Draw the relation $\{(x,y)\|y\geq x^2\}.$ \next Let $S_0$ be the equivalence relation on $\RR$ generated (in the sense of Definition \ref{def:generating ERs}) by the empty set.
+Draw the coordinate plane $\RR\times\RR$, give it coordinates $x$ and $y$.
+A binary relation on $\RR$ is a subset $S\ss\RR\times\RR$, which can be drawn as a set of points in the plane. \sexc Draw the relation $\{(x,y)\|y=x^2\}$. \next Draw the relation $\{(x,y)\|y\geq x^2\}.$ \next Let $S_0$ be the equivalence relation on $\RR$ generated (in the sense of Lemma \ref{lemma:generating ERs}) by the empty set.
 Draw $S$ as a subset of the plane. \next Consider the equivalence relation $S_1$ generated by $\{(1,2),(1,3)\}$.
 Draw $S_1$ in the plane.
-Highlight the equivalence class containing $(1,2)$. \next The reflexivity property and the symmetry property have pleasing visualizations in $\RR\cross\RR$; what are they? \next Is there a nice heuristic for visualizing the transitivity property? \endsexc \end{exercise}
+Highlight the equivalence class containing $(1,2)$. \next The reflexivity property and the symmetry property have pleasing visualizations in $\RR\times\RR$; what are they? \next Is there a nice heuristic for visualizing the transitivity property? \endsexc \end{exercise}

-\begin{exercise} Consider the binary relation $R=\{(n,n+1)\|n\in\ZZ\}\ss\ZZ\cross\ZZ$. \sexc What is the equivalence relation generated by $R$? \next How many equivalence classes are there? \endsexc \end{exercise}
+\begin{exercise} Consider the binary relation $R=\{(n,n+1)\|n\in\ZZ\}\ss\ZZ\times\ZZ$. \sexc What is the equivalence relation generated by $R$? \next How many equivalence classes are there? \endsexc \end{exercise}

 \begin{exercise} Suppose $N$ is a network (or graph).
-Let $X$ be the nodes of the network, and let $R\ss X\cross X$ denote the relation such that $(x,y)\in R$ iff there exists an edge connecting $x$ and $y$. \sexc What is the equivalence relation $\sim$ generated by $R$? \next What is the quotient $X/\sim$? \endsexc \end{exercise}
+Let $X$ be the nodes of the network, and let $R\ss X\times X$ denote the relation such that $(x,y)\in R$ iff there exists an arrow connecting $x$ to $y$. \footnote{The word {\em iff} means ``if and only if".
+In this case we are saying that the pair $(x,y)$ is in $R$ if and only if there exists an arrow connecting $x$ and $y$. } \sexc What is the equivalence relation $\sim$ generated by $R$? \next What is the quotient $X/\sim$? \endsexc \end{exercise}